 CISI coverage can be used for emergencies, accidents, and illnesses that occur while abroad.
 If you have pre-existing physical or mental health conditions, you may also work with CISI prior to departure for continuation of care while abroad.

 The cost of CISI coverage is included in your program fee.
 It will be in effect for the duration of your program; exact coverage dates vary.
 Typically, coverage will start 1-2 days before the official program start date and terminate 1-2 days after the program’s conclusion.
+If you plan to travel independently before or after your program dates, contact CISI directly to purchase additional coverage through an individual-separate-policy extension.
+Note, this policy differs from the coverage provided during your time abroad.
+We encourage you to compare the coverage offered.

 Here are some of the many ways our past participants have utilized CISI.
 Be sure to refer to the policy for specific details and coverage amounts.